jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-10.md

 the vicissitudes of the past decade have been due to them and—which it is important to add for our purpose—that similar vicissitudes should therefore have to be expected to persist for the next forty years.

 For the moment we are mainly concerned with the third problem.
 But much of what I am going to say also bears on the second.
 The factors that are held to justify a pessimistic forecast concerning the performance of capitalism in the near future and to negative the idea that past performance may be repeated may be divided into three groups.

+1. The environmental factors.

-There are, first, the environmental factors.
-It has been stated and will have to be established that the capitalist process produces a distribution of political power and a socio-psychological attitude—expressing itself in corresponding policies—that are hostile to it and may be expected to gather force so that they will eventually prevent the capitalist engine from functioning.
+The capitalist process produces a distribution of political power and a socio-psychological attitude—expressing itself in corresponding policies—that are hostile to it and may be expected to gather force so that they will eventually prevent the capitalist engine from functioning.
 This phenomenon I will set aside for later consideration.
 What follows now must be read with the appropriate proviso.
-But it should be noted that that attitude and cognate factors also affect the motive power of the bourgeois profit 2 See my Business Cycles, ch. xv.
-The Vanishing of Investment Opportunity 113 economy itself, and that hence the proviso covers more than one might think at first sight—more, at any rate, than mere “politics.”
+But it should be noted that that attitude and cognate factors also affect the motive power of the bourgeois profit economy itself, and that hence the proviso covers more than one might think at first sight—more, at any rate, than mere “politics.”

 Then there is the capitalist engine itself.
 The theory of vanishing investment opportunity does not necessarily include, but as a matter of fact is apt to be in alliance with, the other theory that modern largest-scale